MD-PhD, Combined Degree

 Admission Procedures.
 Individuals who wish to apply for admission to the combined MD-PhD Program of the School of Medicine must submit an application through AMCAS in which they will indicate the MD-PhD Program.
 Once the AMCAS application has been verified and submitted to Hopkins, the applicant will receive an invitation to complete the Hopkins Secondary Application.
 Here the applicant will submit the additional materials required for the combined degree.
 Johns Hopkins does not allow applicants to apply to both the traditional MD program and the combined program during the same cycle.

-All combined-degree applications are reviewed by a separate MD-PhD Review Committee which is comprised of faculty from the basic sciences and clinical arena, as well as faculty from the Bloomberg School of Public Health.
-A separate Graduate School application is not necessary .
+All combined-degree applications are reviewed by a subcommittee of the MD-PhD Committee , which is comprised of faculty from the basic sciences and clinical arena, as well as faculty from the Bloomberg School of Public Health.
+A separate Graduate School application is not necessary.
 The MD-PhD Committee determines whether or not an interview is indicated.
 In general, the committee is looking for students with a passion for research and a commitment to medicine.
 This assessment is based on the applicant’s research experience, letters of recommendation, academic performance and extracurricular activities.
 The Committee considers standardized test scores only in the context of the applicant’s other credentials.
 If an interview is granted, the applicant is notified by the MD-PhD Office and after the applicant accepts, the process for scheduling an interview begins.
 Interview visits generally occur over two days.
 Applicants are interviewed by members of the MD-PhD Committee and other faculty members who share their research interests.
 Applicants have many opportunities to meet with current students and tour the campus during their visit.

+Approximately 10-12 MD-PhD students matriculate each year.
 Students who matriculate to the traditional MD Program but have a clearly demonstrated interest and experience in scientific research, are eligible to apply to the combined MD-PhD Program.
 These students may apply for admission during the fall of their first or second year of medical school.
 These qualified applicants are evaluated and placed in the pool for the current application cycle and will be considered for MSTP funding.

 Graduates of The Johns Hopkins University School of Medicine MD-PhD Program have gone on to become leaders in many areas of academic medicine.
+Advice on the scope and opportunities offered by the MD-PhD Program may be obtained from the Director or Administrative Director.

 New section.